 Agios Sostis Beach

-We stayed in the beautiful Boutique Hotel Mykonian Mare.
-Originally, another hotel was actually planned for our trip, but unfortunately it was no longer open at the time.
-But in Russian there is a suitable saying: "What doesn't happen, happens for the best!"
-And that's exactly how it was.
+We stayed at the beautiful boutique hotel Mykonian Mare.
+Originally, another hotel was planned for our trip but unfortunately it was no longer open at the time.
+But in Russian there is an appropriate proverb: “What does not happen, happens for the best!”
+And that’s exactly how it was.
 The hotel, the room and the view were just gorgeous.
-In addition, the ideal location of the hotel offers rest and relaxation at the same time, but also the possibility of going on excursions at any time.
-We were also enthusiastic about the neighboring hotel "Rocabella Mykonos".
-Luxuriously but comfortably furnished in high-quality vintage design, it also offers a fantastic view of the Aegean Sea and excellent but not intrusive service.
-We have definitely made a note of it for our next trip to Mykonos.
+In addition, the ideal location of the hotel, offers at the same time rest and relaxation but also the possibility to make excursions at any time.
+We were also enthusiastic about the neighboring hotel “Rocabella Mykonos”.
+Luxuriously but comfortably furnished in high quality vintage design, it also offers a fantastic view of the Aegean Sea as well as excellent but not intrusive service.
+We have definitely earmarked it for our next Mykonos trip.